American purple gallinule: Distribution and habitat

-Ecology
+Behaviour and ecology

+Breeding

+The courtship of purple gallinules occurs while they are standing and can be displayed by both sexes.
+Courtship occurs when the birds of a pair have been separated and then wander close to one another.
+They then perform the principal display, which is performed by both sexes at the same time.
+The display entails the bird standing in a slightly bent forward position, with the neck outstretched.
+The wings are held at an almost right angle to the body and bent at the wrist, so that the primaries are angled down.
+Following the principal display, one or both of the birds will strut and cut across the path of the other with half-lowered wings, or they will make a deep bow as they approach each other.

-Purple gallinules have floating nests within the dense vegetation along the shallow margins of lakes, rivers, and marshes' shorelines.
+The floating nest is placed within the dense vegetation along the shallow margins of lakes, rivers, and marshes' shorelines.
 They lay between five and ten eggs that are buff or pale pink with brown and purple spots.
 Purple gallinules' nest and territories are defended by the monogamous pair, and the juveniles remain in the territory to help care for siblings.

+Food and feeding

 Purple gallinules are omnivorous ground feeders.
 There is a variety of plant and animal matter within their diet.
 Some of the foods they consume are seeds, leaves and fruits of both aquatic and terrestrial plants, insects, insect larvae, spiders, other invertebrates, frogs, snails, earthworms, and fish.
 They have also been known to prey upon the eggs and young of other bird species, such as the jacana.

-Courtship behaviors

-The courtship of purple gallinules occurs while they are standing and can be displayed by both sexes.
-Courtship occurs when the birds of a pair have been separated and then wander close to one another.
-They then perform the principal display, which is performed by both sexes at the same time.
-The display entails the bird standing in a slightly bent forward position, with the neck outstretched.
-The wings are held at an almost right angle to the body and bent at the wrist, so that the primaries are angled down.
-Following the principal display, one or both of the birds will strut and cut across the path of the other with half-lowered wings, or they will make a deep bow as they approach each other.